mondoohq/mondoo-operator/docs/user-manual.md

 This user manual describes how to install and use the Mondoo operator.

 ## Mondoo Operator Installation
-Install the Mondoo operator using `kubectl`, Helm, or Operator Lifecycle Manager.
+Install the Mondoo operator using kubectl, Helm, or Operator Lifecycle Manager.

 ### Installing with kubectl
-Follow this step to set up the Mondoo operator using `kubectl` and a manifest file.
+Follow this step to set up the Mondoo operator using kubectl and a manifest file.

-__Precondition:__ `kubectl` with cluster admin access
+Precondition: kubectl with cluster admin access

-__->__ Apply the operator manifests:
+&rarr; Apply the operator manifests:

     ```bash
     kubectl apply -f https://github.com/mondoohq/mondoo-operator/releases/latest/download/mondoo-operator-manifests.yaml
     ```

 or

     ```bash
     curl -sSL https://github.com/mondoohq/mondoo-operator/releases/latest/download/mondoo-operator-manifests.yaml > mondoo-operator-manifests.yaml